 Pioneers of Texas Transportation Mosaic

-Located on the south-facing wall of the Chevy Garage at Dickies Arena, this fifty foot glass mosaic features a 1950s Pontiac Cheftain produced in nearby Arlington and a Bell Helicopter flanking a portrait of Bessie Coleman.
-Known as "Queen Bess," she born in 1892 in Atlanta, Texas, and was both the first Black woman and the first woman of Native American descent to earn a pilots license.
+Located on the south-facing wall of the Chevy Garage at Dickies Arena, this fifty-foot glass mosaic features a 1950s Pontiac Cheftain produced in nearby Arlington and a Bell Helicopter flanking a portrait of Bessie Coleman.
+Known as "Queen Bess," she was born in 1892 in Atlanta, Texas, and was both the first Black woman and the first woman of Native American descent to earn a pilots license.

 Hops and Props

 Hops and Props is an annual festival put on by the Fort Worth Aviation Museum celebrating veterans and local brews melded with aviation.
 The family-friendly event is a popular fly-in event for general aviators all around the region.